 57698 N.C.
 Highway 12, Hatteras village

-In the historic A.S.
-Austin Building in the heart of Hatteras village, Slash Creek Outfitters can make your Hatteras vacation more enjoyable.
-This is the place to rent four-person and six-person golf carts for tooling around the village, and they also rent bikes of all sorts (for kids and adults), which you can enjoy on the new Hatteras bike path once it's finished this summer.
-They...read more
+In the heart of Hatteras village, Slash Creek Outfitters strives to make your Hatteras vacation the best one yet.
+This is the place to rent a four-person or six-person golf cart for tooling around the village, bikes of all sizes (kids and adults), kayaks for exploring the Slash Creek or the Pamlico Sound, beach chairs for relaxing and more!
+All of their vacation rental items, including...read more

-In the historic A.S.
-Austin Building in the heart of Hatteras village, Slash Creek Outfitters...read more
+In the heart of Hatteras village, Slash Creek Outfitters strives to make your Hatteras vacation...read more

 Nature & Outdoor Oriented in Hatteras